-Frequently Asked Ouestions
+Frequently Asked Questions

-Do I need prior medical experience to apply to any of the Diagnostic Medical Sonography Programs?
+Do I need prior medical experience to apply to the Sonography Programs?

-Prior medical experience via working or volunteering is not required for admission to any of the Diagnostic Medical Sonography Programs.
+Prior medical experience via working or volunteering is not required for admission to any of the Sonography Programs.

-Do I need a four-year degree to work as a diagnostic medical sonographer?
+Do I need a four-year degree to work as a sonographer?

 At this time, a four-year college degree is not mandated, but it is encouraged.